Valal22/TAMDE-Project/README.md

 # Project: Theory and Applications of Model-Driven Engineering

 This project of Theory and Applications of Model-Driven Engineering (TAMDE) presents five case studies where the primary goal is to define source and target metamodels, create model instances, and execute model-to-model transformations using the Epsilon Transformation Language (ETL).
 The project also involves model slicing and visualization using Picto.
-This document provides a detailed explanation of the case studies and a generalized step-by-step tutorial for setting up the environment and running the transformations in Eclipse. adasdasdasd
+This document provides a detailed explanation of the case studies and a generalized step-by-step tutorial for setting up the environment and running the transformations in Eclipse.

 ## Case studies